unosquare/passcore/README.md

 *	Display and manage your Active Directory information with our user profile system.
 *	Search for any staff member with the new Directory grid.
 *	Forgot your password?
-We help you reset it via Email or SMS (via [Twillio](https://www.twilio.com/)).
+We help you reset it via Email or SMS (via [Twillio Verify API](https://www.twilio.com/docs/verify/api) or custom SMS Gateway).
 *	Administrate your AD using our new Dashboard tool.
 *	Parlez-vous français?
 You can now add any language to PassCorePro!

-Go to our store: https://store.unosquare.com/PasscorePro
+Go to our store and download a free trial: https://store.unosquare.com/PasscorePro